Communist Party of Cuba: Congresses

-The Communist Party of Cuba held its first party Congress in 1975 and has had additional congresses in 1980, 1986, 1991, 1997 and 2011.
-The Seventh Congress took place from 19 to 22 April 2016, around the 55th anniversary of the Bay of Pigs Invasion, concluding with remarks by Fidel Castro.
+The Communist Party of Cuba holds congresses every five years, normally in years ending in -6 and -1 (e.g. 2016 and 2021).
+Exceptions to this pattern are the First Congress (1975), Second Congress (1980) and Fifth Congress (1997).
+There was also an unusual 14-year gap between the Fifth Congress and Sixth Congress (2011).

 Central Committee

-The leading bodies of the party were the Politburo and the Secretariat until 1991 when the two bodies were merged into an expanded Politburo with over twenty members.
+The leading bodies of the party were the Politburo and the Secretariat until 1991, when the two bodies were merged into an expanded Politburo with over twenty members.
 However, the Secretariat was re-introduced in 2002.
 There is also a Central Committee which meets between party congresses.
 At the Fifth Congress, the size of the Central Committee was reduced to 150 members from the previous membership of 225.
 Fidel Castro was the party's First Secretary (or leader) since its inception while Raúl Castro was the Second Secretary.
 Upon Fidel Castro's 2008 resignation from the party and Cuban government, Raúl Castro became First Secretary.

 Politburo

-A 14-strong Politburo was elected by the 1st Plenary Session of the Central Committee on 19 April 2021 following the 8th Congress.
+A 14-member Politburo was elected by the 1st Plenary Session of the Central Committee on 19 April 2021 following the 8th Congress.

 Secretariat

-A 6-strong Secretariat was elected by the 1st Plenary Session of the Central Committee on 19 April 2021 following the 8th Congress.
+A 6-member Secretariat was elected by the 1st Plenary Session of the Central Committee on 19 April 2021 following the 8th Congress.